 Under federal law, there are three major anti-trust laws: the Sherman Act, the Clayton Act and the Federal Trade Commission Act.
+Below is a short explanation of the different laws and the penalties for violations.

 In brief, the Sherman Act was passed in 1890 to outlaw contracts or agreements that unreasonably restrain interstate and international trade.
 A company that simply garners the market majority by producing the best product and through aggressive sale does not violate the Sherman Act.
 A violation requires an agreement between competitors to manipulate the market.
 Criminal penalties are available under the Sherman Act.